-If you want to become an LTA Accredited Coach, you’ll need to have Safeguarding training, which teaches you how to safeguard children and adults at risk by enabling you to recognise, respond, refer and record concerns in a tennis environment.
+If you want to become an LTA Accredited Coach, you’ll need to have safeguarding training, which teaches you how to safeguard children and vulnerable adults by enabling you to recognise, respond, refer and record concerns in a tennis environment.

-Safeguarding training is essential for anyone who has contact with children and/or adults at risk in a tennis environment, which is why it must be completed every 3 years.
+Safeguarding training is essential for anyone who has contact with children and/or vulnerable adults in a tennis environment, which is why it must be completed every 3 years.

-- If the last training course you completed was the LTA Learn online training course, and it is close to expiring, then the next training course you complete will need to be delivered by a qualified Safeguarding tutor in a face-to-face or virtual Zoom classroom environment.
+- If the last training course you completed was the LTA Learn online training course then the next training course you complete will need to be delivered by a qualified safeguarding tutor in a face-to-face or virtual Zoom classroom environment.

-To book a 'Safeguarding & Protection in Tennis' course, delivered by a qualified tutor, click here.
+To book a 'Safeguarding & Protection in Tennis' course, delivered by a qualified tutor, click below:

 We may be able to accept safeguarding training which was not completed with the LTA, if it covered the following: